bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 ### FormGroup

-A FormGroup is a way of grouping FormControls and tracking the state of the entire form.
-Notice the way we connect our input in the markup is slightly different - we use `formControlName` to bind to the name value in our FormGroup.
+A `FormGroup` is a way of grouping `FormControl`s and tracking the state of the entire form.
+Notice the way we connect our input in the markup is slightly different - we use `formControlName` to bind to the name value in our `FormGroup`.
 Groups can be nested within other groups or arrays.

 @sourceref ./form-group.html
 @codepen